What is RAG?

 - Generation component: Generates responses using a language model, integrating both the query and retrieved information.

-- Retrieval: RAG acts as a retriever, searching our structured knowledge to find matching topics.
-The knowledge is organized to optimize RAG’s performance and ensure precise matches.
+- Retrieval: The retriever component searches the structured knowledge base to find matching topics.
+The knowledge is organized to optimize retrieval performance and ensure precise matches.

 Managed Topic structure for RAG